semasuka/blog/_posts/2019-01-23-control-flow-part-1.md

 - programming
 ---
 In this series of posts, we going to talk about the control flow in Python programming.
 A program’s control flow is the order in which the program’s code executes.
 In this first post of the series, we'll talk about the conditional and pass statement.
 But before we start, let's discuss on the indentation in python and the difference between a statement and an expression.
-Again, this post is written entirely in Jupyter notebook and exported as a markdown file Jekyll.<!-- more -->
+Again, this post is written entirely in Jupyter notebook and exported as a markdown file to Jekyll.<!-- more -->

 ### statement vs expression

 From this point, I will be using the term expression and statement quite often so let me explain right away the difference.
 The general rule of thumb is that If you can print it, or assign it to a variable, it’s an expression and if you can’t then it’s a statement.